 Mounting diagram

-Where:

-1 is the rotating workbench of goniophotometer.

-2 is the photometric centre of the DUT.

-3 is the DUT.

-4 is the baffle.

-5 is the detector.

-In some cases, the exact photometric centre of the DUT (appendix?) can be unknown and require extensive measurements to determine, which can vary with wavelength or angle.
+In some cases, the exact photometric centre of the DUT (see appendix?) can be unknown and require extensive measurements to determine.
 In such cases, a more practical DUT reference centre, based on the device geometry and the size, shape and position of the light source within the DUT, can be used (APPENDIX 1 Section 2.3.)

 The azimuth (X) datum of the DUT should be identified on its perimeter to clearly define a direction in the horizontal plane.
 This may be a specific datum mark made by the manufacturer or testing laboratory.
 Where no datum mark is present, a uniquely identifiable feature of the DUT may be used, for example a cable gland or photocell.
+For directional lights, it is typical to choose a datum at or near the beam centre.
 In all cases, the measurement report should note what the datum was.

 The elevation (Y) datum of the DUT may vary for different lights.
 For example: